Louis Upton: The Whirlpool

 Upton did not see full dedication to the war effort as an excuse to delay preparation for the future.
 War wouldn't last forever, and when peace returned he wanted to be in a position to offer consumers something better than they had ever seen before.
 He had plans to design and engineer a fully automatic spinner-type washer.
 Throughout the war the company made 25 major refinements and after going through 50 working models, the postwar planning had lined up so well that the first washer base to be assembled after the war was put together the day before the Japanese surrendered.
 On August 27, 1945 exactly one week after V-J Day, every man who wanted to return to Nineteen Hundred had been called back to work, announcing its new automatic washers, the Kenmore and Whirlpool.

 On May 17, 1949, Louis Upton at the annual meeting of the concern announced his retirement from the presidency and announced the election of Elisha Gray as his successor and Chief Executive Officer.
 Upton remained active with the firm, serving as Chairman of the Board and directing the policy of the concern.

 In June 1949, the "1900 Corporation", the world's largest manufacturer of home laundry equipment, is honored by the St. Joseph Retail Merchants association by declaring Jun 6 - Jun 13 as "1900 Week".
 Sears, Chamber of Commerce and others take out full-page ads thanking the company for its service to the civic and economic life of the community.

 On April 20, 1950, to heighten brand awareness around its successful new offering, the company name was changed to Whirlpool Corporation.
 Gray noted the popularity of the company's new automatic washer marketed under Sears' Kenmore brand name and created a dual-distribution approach to manufacturing and marketing in order to build the Whirlpool name into a leading national brand while retaining its partnership with Sears.

-On October 9, 1952, the day before his 66th birthday, Louis Upton passed away.
+On October 9, 1952, the day before his 66th birthday, Louis Upton died.

 In 2011, to mark Whirlpool's 100th anniversary, the city of St. Joseph, Michigan declared June 6–10 Upton Week, marked by a series of celebratory events.

 Whirlpool Corporation is still recognized today as one of the "World's Most Admired Company" being placed on Fortune Magazine's distinguished list for the ninth consecutive year in 2019.